 - How you render the standard Alexa Attention States.
 See Attention System for more information.

 - Whether your product is built on an OS with its own Notifications framework, such as iOS or Android

 You should also consider informing end users that your product supports Notifications:

 - As part of your product's setup flow

 - In associated educational materials

-For products that have multicolor LEDs, a burst pattern should be used when a new notification arrives.
-A slow pulse pattern should be used to indicate that notifications are in the queue.
+For products that have multicolor LEDs, a burst pattern should be used when a new Notification arrives.
+A slow pulse pattern should be used to indicate that Notifications are in the queue.
 For both patterns, the LEDs should be yellow to distinguish the patterns from the standard Alexa Attention States.
-See LEDs for additional guidance.
+See [Multicolor LEDs][avs-ux-attention#multicolor-leds] for additional guidance.

 High Resolution Screen

 If your Alexa integration is built on a device with a native Notification framework, such as iOS or Android, we recommend using that framework for both indicating the arrival of a Notification and the existence of a Notification queue.